WICG/local-peer-to-peer/EXPLAINER.md

 ### Goals

-Build a generic Local Peer-to-Peer API and provide an arbitrary bidirectional channel on the web for devices under short-range communication environment, including:
+Build a generic Local Peer-to-Peer API and provide an arbitrary bidirectional communication channel to the web for devices in the context of a [local communication medium](https://wicg.github.io/local-peer-to-peer/#local-communication-medium), including:

-- Methods to discover, request, and connect to peers on the local network
+- Methods to discover, request, and connect to peers on the local communication medium
 - Listeners to notify if these method calls succeed or fail
 - Listeners to notify if the connection is received or its status is updated
 - Means to send and receive data after connection to a peer device has been established
-- Means to enable secure HTTPS connections on the local network
+- Means to enable secure HTTPS connections on the local communication medium

 As a commitment to an open standards-based implementation path, this specification describes how the API can be implemented on top of the [Open Screen Protocol](https://w3c.github.io/openscreenprotocol/).
 While not described here, the API is expected to be implementable on top of other transports when technically feasible.